Description

 Risk and Exploitability

-The CVSS score of 8.8 indicates high severity, while an EPSS score of less than 1% suggests low likelihood of exploitation.
+The CVSS score of 8.8 indicates high severity, while the EPSS score of less than 1% suggests a low likelihood of exploitation.
 The vulnerability is not in the CISA KEV catalog.
-Based on the description, the likely attack vector is a Bluetooth device that initiates or sends SCO frames; an attacker must be able to connect or interfere with a target’s Bluetooth stack to trigger the use-after-free.
+The likely attack vector is inferred from the description: an attacker must be able to send or interfere with a Bluetooth SCO frame to trigger the use‑after‑free, requiring a Bluetooth connection to the target’s stack.

 Remediation